paulbrowne-irl/snapshot-web-as-md/readme.md

 The script (and Python program) are almost thread-safe - it is ok to have multiple terminal windows open and run them concurrently.
 The various scripts will read / write their status to the Snapshot file in a way that singals their progress (i.e. will take the next block of urls not already started, will add their url status update based on the latest version of the file.)

+To enable this - the script takes an (optional) Parameter of the sources e.g. sources1.txt, sources2.txt etc .
+This gives an even more robust paralell option, since ti will snaphot progress as sources1_url_snapshot.json etc, meaning there is no risk of it getting overwritten